-Bankruptcy is a legal status of a person or other entity that cannot repay the debts it owes to creditors.
+Bankruptcy is a legal status of a person or other entity that cannot repay the debts it owed to creditors.
 In most jurisdictions, bankruptcy is imposed by court order, often initiated by the debtor.

 The court can then decide what to do, and in the worst-case scenario declare you bankrupt.
 Related to businesses, this process is called insolvency and usually ends with the liquidation of the company.
 If you are personally liable for the depth of the company, this can end in you being declared as bankrupt.

 If we are looking at the numbers of bankruptcies/Insolvencies throughout Europe, we can see that this is not a rare occurrence.
 Have a look at this data here and make your mind up http://www.tradingeconomics.com/country-list/bankruptcies

 The most important thing is that you are up-to-date with the proceedings in your country and that you seek as much help as you can get.
 Don’t just sit there and let it happen.
-In many countries, it might be an advantage to declare yourself bankrupt before the court decides, but check this with your local authorities.
+In many countries, it might be an advantage to declare yourself bankrupt before the court decides, but check this with your accountant and local authorities.

 So now it happened.
 You couldn’t pay your bills; the bailiffs just left your building with pretty much everything besides your bed, some chairs and a table.
 What are you going to do now?